DBHunter95/Capstone-Expense-Sharing/README.md

 ### Introduction

-This app is for the capstone project of the udacity full stack developer course.
+This app is for the capstone project of the Udacity full stack developer course.
 It is designed to show the use of RESTful APIS along with RBAC security throught the third party Auth0.

 The app is designed to help groups of people share expenses.
 If people, for example a household, are buying something for everyone they can enter the transaction into the app and the app will determine how much the buyer is owed from each person (be it for a group or for 2 individuals).
 It will also maintain records of the total each user is owed/owes from one another and in total across all transactions.